Solar panel: Cell connection techniques

+Tandem solar cells use one of the above connection techniques and a combination of cell chemistries to form a solar cell.

-Arrays of PV modules
+Arrays of solar panels

-A single solar module can produce only a limited amount of power; most installations contain multiple modules adding their voltages or currents.
+A single solar panel can produce only a limited amount of power; most installations contain multiple panels adding their voltages or currents.
 A photovoltaic system typically includes an array of photovoltaic modules, an inverter, a battery pack for energy storage, a charge controller, interconnection wiring, circuit breakers, fuses, disconnect switches, voltage meters, and optionally a solar tracking mechanism.
-Equipment is carefully selected to optimize output, and energy storage, reduce power loss during power transmission, and convert from direct current to alternating current.
+Equipment is carefully selected to optimize energy output and storage, reduce power transmission losses, and many times convert from direct current to alternating current.

-Smart solar modules
+Smart solar panels

-Smart modules are different from traditional solar panels because the power electronics embedded in the module offers enhanced functionality such as panel-level maximum power point tracking, monitoring, and enhanced safety.
-Power electronics attached to the frame of a solar module, or connected to the photovoltaic circuit through a connector, are not properly considered smart modules.
+Smart solar panels have power electronics embedded in the panel and are different from traditional solar panels with power electronics attached to the frame or connected to the photovoltaic circuit through a connector.
+Solar power electronics can be used for:

-Several companies have begun incorporating into each PV module various embedded power electronics such as: